Yooooomi/easy-countdown/README.md

 ## Without docker

+> This method builds the project following the env variables you gave, producing a `build` folder that has to be server manually afterwards.
+You can use [`serve`](https://www.npmjs.com/package/serve) to achieve it

-Use `yarn` to use the start script from the `package.json`.
-Simply use `yarn start`.
+Use `yarn` to use the build script from the `package.json`.
+Simply use `yarn build`.
 Use the variables above in the env to personalize your countdown

 - `npm install`
-- `yarn start`
+- `TIMER_TITLE="example" yarn build`

+> Variables will be taken from env, and are the same as above

-I.E: `TIMER_TARGET="Fri Oct 01 2021 15:33:36 GMT+0200" yarn start`
+I.E: `TIMER_TARGET="Fri Oct 01 2021 15:33:36 GMT+0200" yarn build && serve -s -l tcp://0.0.0.0:3000 build/`